9 January 2017

 The number of games I send to a convention depends on the size of the event.
 Sometimes the play-and-win coordinators enter their information on the Google Doc and forget about it, so I help to remind them of what the package is by including the words “play-and-win” as part of the address label.

 I try to keep our ambassadors informed about the various conventions that feature our play-and-win games.
 If any of them attend those conventions, they can make sure to drop by from time to time to see if players have questions.
+Otherwise, you don’t need to be worried about having teachers present–people who use play-and-win are usually comfortable to learn the game from the rulebook, and random fans of the game often stop by to help out.

 Last, while we donate our games to play-and-win sections for free, it’s perfectly reasonable for you to ask a convention to pay for your games (ideally a reduced rate).
 Play-and-win sections are major draws at convention–you’re helping them just as much as they help you.